byuacm/byu-acm-web/docs/setup.md

 # BYU ACM Website Setup

+This assumes you have at least basic web development experience.
+For a more extensive list of resources/tutorials and background on the tools being used, please see resources.md.

 ### Setting up your system
 The ACM website runs on Python 3.5.
 Please make sure it is installed on your